matkatmusic/PFMCPP_Project1/README.md

                             //a blank line between member variables and member functions void setTypeToRelateTo(const OtherType& typeToRelateTo);  //member functions use camelCase, and begin with a lowercase letter.
 };
+				    //a blank line between functions or types. void RelatedType::setTypeToRelateTo(const OtherType& typeToRelateTo) //a class member function defined outside of the class definition
+{
+    val = (std::is_same<OtherType, double>::value ?
+3 : 4);  //spaces around '='.
+Also demonstrating a ternary expression, which is wrapped in '()'
+    optimalVal = typeToRelateTo.currentVal * 2.5;
+}
 ```

 #